Meeting recording · macOS

 Most meeting tools join your call as a participant.
 VoiceToText doesn’t.
 It records locally from macOS itself: your microphone plus the system audio coming out of your Mac, mixed into one recording.

-Start a recording from the menu bar, then carry on.
-VoiceToText streams the audio straight to disk in the background — no RAM bloat, no window to babysit — and transcribes it on-device the moment you stop.
+Start a recording from the Conversations pane, then carry on.
+VoiceToText streams the audio straight to disk in the background — no RAM bloat, no window to babysit — and transcribes it the moment you stop, on-device by default.
 It works with whatever is making sound:

 • Zoom